Achondroplasia in Children

 • Obesity.
 Your child’s healthcare provider can advise ways to help keep your child’s weight healthy.

 A child with the condition may also have small vertebral canals.
 These are the spaces inside the spinal bones.
 This may lead to spinal cord compression as a child gets older.
 In rare cases, a child with achondroplasia may die suddenly in infancy or early childhood during sleep because of compression of the upper end of the spinal cord.
 Compression in this area causes problems with breathing.
+Around 12 months of age, your child's healthcare provider may recommend a CT scan or MRI scan to check the diameter of the spinal canal to help prevent this complication.

 Can achondroplasia be prevented in a child?

-Most cases occur in families with no history of the condition, and can't be prevented.
+Most cases occur in families with no history of the condition and can't be prevented.
 If a parent or parents have achondroplasia, a genetic counselor can give you information about the possibility of passing the condition on to your child.

-How can I help my child live with achondroplasia
+How can I help my child live with achondroplasia?

-Living with achondroplasia not only means adapting to being short in a world built mostly for taller people.
-It also means watching for possible complications, and managing problems that occur.
+It is important to keep all well-child appointments so your child's health can be regularly watched.
+Keep an ongoing list of questions and bring them with you to your child's appointments.
+Living with achondroplasia means adapting to being short in a world built mostly for taller people.
+It also means watching for possible complications and managing problems that occur.
 A healthcare team that has worked with the condition can help you manage your child's physical and emotional needs.
-Groups such as Little People of America can give support and information to your family and your child.
+Groups, such as Little People of America and Magic Foundation , can give support and information to your family and your child.

 When should I call my child's healthcare provider?